ibm-cloud-docs/vpc/vsi_is_create_instance.md

    | Existing volume | Select an existing boot volume that is not attached to an instance and click **Save**.  |
    {: caption="Instance provisioning image, snapshot, or volume selections" caption-side="bottom"}
    {: #table-select-image-and-profile}

+You can provision an instance from an `available`, `partially_available` (image is not yet available in all zones) or `deprecated` image.
+For more information on image lifecycles, see [Custom image lifecycle](/docs/vpc?topic=vpc-planning-custom-images#custom-image-lifecycle).

    | Field | Value |
    |-------|-------|